CABSEL/glycoTS/README.md

 ![Histogram](./gifs/GlycoTF_GDP-Fuc-hist.gif)

-The transcription factors for these can be further check on glycoTF
+The transcription factors for these can be further check on the webtool [glycoTF](https://www.virtualglycome.org).

 [GlycoTF](https://vgdev.cedar.buffalo.edu/glycotf)